-Today is the 30th anniversary of Kirby's Dream Land, the debut Game Boy adventure of everybody's favorite pink puffball!
-Kirby's beginnings were humble: this first handheld outing is short and lacks his trademark ability to copy enemy powers.
+Kirby turns 30!
+Kirby's Dream Land was the debut Game Boy adventure of everybody's favorite pink puffball.
+His beginnings were humble: this first handheld outing is short and lacks his trademark ability to copy enemy powers.

 Kirby's Dream Land is a short, simple, well executed platformer.
 Its strengths are easy to identify: Kirby handles beautifully, with a robust flying ability and projectile attack.
 The levels are fun, interesting, and perfect for young children.
 And, importantly, Kirby and his world are adorable.
 Apparently his character design began as a placeholder, but it was so good they kept it!